-Edward Kay, age 60, is a Certified Public Accountant who spent his 33-year career with PricewaterhouseCoopers LLP (PwC) working with companies in a wide variety of industries, including manufacturing, distribution, software and technology.
-Mr. Kay served as the PwC's Rochester NY Office Managing Partner for 13 years from 1999 to 2012) and, for a time, Managing Partner of the firm's Upstate NY practice and had been the Leader of their high technology practice in Dallas, TX from 1993 to 1999.
+Edward Kay, age 61, has been a director of the Company since April 2016.
+Mr. Kay is a Certified Public Accountant who spent his 33-year career with PricewaterhouseCoopers LLP (PwC) working with companies in a wide variety of industries, including manufacturing, distribution, software and technology.
+Mr. Kay served as the PwC's Rochester NY Office Managing Partner for 13 years from 1999 to 2012 and, for a time, Managing Partner of the firm's Upstate NY practice and had been the Leader of their high technology practice in Dallas, TX from 1993 to 1999.
 Mr. Kay was formerly on the Board, Executive Committee member, and Audit Committee Chair of IEC Electronics (NYSE: IEC) from 2013 to 2015, and is currently on the board of a \$1 billion private company in the product distribution business.
 During Mr. Kay's tenure at PwC and through his service on other corporate boards, he accumulated extensive experience in financial, securities, and business matters, including significant leadership roles in dealing with accounting and auditing matters related to public companies, which make Mr. Kay a financial expert and enable him to be a valuable contributor to the Vuzix board.